Latent Agents in Networks: Estimation and Targeting: Introduction

-\paragraph{Seller's decisions under incomplete network information:} A relevant stream of the social networks literature assumes that as opposed to knowing the precise network structure, the seller has access to some summary statistics about the network; e.g., she knows the degree distribution in the network, which partially reflects the extent of externalities.
-In such a setting, each agent's degree might be modeled as her private information and the seller's challenge is to elicit the relevant information and decide on how to optimally target agents using this information.
-The literature provides various mechanisms for eliciting agents' private information and optimizing pricing/advertising/product referral decisions \citep[e.g.,][]{hartline2008optimal,campbell2013word,galeotti2010,lobel2015customer,yingJu2016}.
-By contrast, we assume that past data on individual outcomes are available for some (observable) agents, and shed light on how the available data can be employed to better understand the underlying influence structure and improve pricing decisions.
+\paragraph{Decision making with incomplete network information:} A relevant stream of the social networks literature assumes that as opposed to knowing the precise network structure, a decision maker has access to some summary statistics about the network; e.g., she knows the degree distribution in the network, which partially reflects the extent of externalities.
+In such a setting, each agent's degree might be modeled as her private information and the decision maker's challenge is to elicit the relevant information and decide on how to optimally target agents using this information.
+The literature provides various mechanisms for eliciting agents' private information and optimizing targeting decisions in the context of pricing, advertising, or product referrals \citep[e.g.,][]{hartline2008optimal,campbell2013word,galeotti2010,lobel2015customer,yingJu2016}.
+By contrast, we assume that past data on individual outcomes are available for some (observable) agents, and shed light on how the available data can be employed to better understand the underlying influence structure and improve targeting decisions.